peterdesmet/petridish/README.md

 ## Usage

-The [Petridish demo website](https://peterdesmet.github.io/petridish) is a Jekyll website: browse the [Petridish repository](https://github.com/peterdesmet/petridish) to see how is configured.
+The [Petridish demo website](https://peterdesmet.github.io/petridish) is a Jekyll website: browse the [Petridish repository](https://github.com/peterdesmet/petridish) to see how it is configured.

 ### Pages (to be completed)